 The callers’ maximum hold time can be set from one minute, to a few minutes, to an hour, to forever.

-Callers tend to hang up after nine minutes.
+Callers tend to hang up after 6 minutes.

 Customers who have called are looking for the quickest way to resolve an issue, and when the hold time is prolonged it only exacerbates the problem.
 Setting a time limit is respecting your customers’ time.